nir0s/feedr/docs/configuration.rst

 Configuration
 =============

-feeder's config is a python file with a single dictionary called GENERATOR.
+feedr's config is a python file with a single dictionary called GENERATOR.
 (It's a python file (rathern than JSON) to allow you to use code when generating the data or configuring the transports.)

-In the configuration file, you can configure your `formatters <http://feeder.readthedocs.org/en/latest/formatters.html>`_ and `transports <http://feeder.readthedocs.org/en/latest/transports.html>`_.
+In the configuration file, you can configure your `formatters <http://feedr.readthedocs.org/en/latest/formatters.html>`_ and `transports <http://feedr.readthedocs.org/en/latest/transports.html>`_.

-feeder will, by default, look for a config.py file in your current working directory unless the "-c" flag is used which will let you specify a specific path.
+feedr will, by default, look for a config.py file in your current working directory unless the "-c" flag is used which will let you specify a specific path.
 If no config file is found, default configuration will be used.

 .. code-block:: python